A pavilion that celebrates the heritage of hospitality in the spirit of tomorrow.

 By grounding the tent form as a ‘diagram of forces’ emitting various ‘charges’ that correspond to seating areas, we looked at the phenomena of magnetic fields to unify those charges.

-We used the patterns emerging from the interaction of one space to another, to develop the floor plan of the pavilion.
-The physical phenomena of the magnetic force patterns between a number of nodes represents an opportunity for an interesting planning strategy.
+We used the patterns emerging from the interaction of one space to another to develop the floor plan of the pavilion.
+The physical phenomena of the magnetic force patterns between several nodes represent an opportunity for an exciting planning strategy.

 To quantify this phenomenon into a digital algorithm simulating those patterns, the team wrote a script that adopts the ‘RK4 Method’, developed by the German mathematicians C. Runge and M.W.
 Kutta around 1900.
-The ‘flow-lines’ from the magnetic field simulation are projected onto a digitally simulated optimized mesh which is generated via a script that approximates centenary curves.
+The ‘flowlines’ from the magnetic field simulation projecting onto a digitally simulated optimized mesh generated via a script approximating catenary curves.

-The script generates vector fields resembling magnetic forces which are then manipulated to subdivide the outer shell of the structure into panels that are within the printing range of a 6-axis industrial robot.
+The script generates vector fields resembling magnetic forces manipulated to subdivide the structure's outer shell into panels within the printing range of a 6-axis industrial robot.

 An Oasis of shade and a micro-ecology within the desert.

-The points of which all the field lines emerge from the center where the supporting pipes are grounded, forming funicular touch-points, around which seating areas are allocated.
+All the field lines emerge from the center of the points where the supporting pipes are grounded, forming funicular touch-points around which seating areas are allocated.

 The panels making up the outer shell are tessellated for maximum efficiency for 3D printing.
 These tessellated panels filter light into the space while ensuring a well-ventilated interior.
-At night, linear lighting fixtures that are aligned along the force field patterns, create a gentle ambient lighting within the interior.
+At night, linear lighting fixtures aligned along the force field patterns create gentle ambient lighting within the interior.

 A cross-temporal meeting point.